-On top of figurative mountains of action, we’ve got one-liners coming at us rapid fire, one after the other, seemingly without end.
+On top of figurative mountains of action, we’ve got great lines from the Thing coming at us rapid fire, one after the other, seemingly without end.
 Some highlights:

 “Never thought I’d ever come against anyone I couldn’t polish off with one hand tied behind me!
 This business of bein’ the idol of millions gets tougher all the time!”